 Brightness and Darkness:

-Are you noticing some dark patches or shadows in the pictures?
+Do you notice some dark patches or shadows in the pictures?
 Well, this probability is much higher in interior photography.
-At first, the light setting was perfect but now it’s not.
+At first, the light setting was perfect, but now it’s not.
 Not to fret!!
-You can easily spruce up the images by simply playing around with brightness and darkness settings in Photoshop or any other such tool.
+You can easily spruce up the images by playing around with brightness and darkness settings in Photoshop or any other tool.